dongyp13/video-caption/README.md

 To fix the problem, add this line after line https://github.com/tylin/coco-caption/blob/master/pycocoevalcap/meteor/meteor.py#L44
 `self.meteor_p.kill()`

-If you have any questions, drop us email at li.yao@umontreal.ca.
+If you have any questions, drop us email at dongyinpeng@gmail.com or dongyp13@mails.tsinghua.edu.cn.